Advancing the cultural foundations of a free society

 Krannawitter on Thomas

-Thomas L. Krannawitter reflects on Clarence Thomas’s recent speech on progressivism, the Declaration of Independence, and the response it received.
+Polyhymnia Senior Fellow Thomas L. Krannawitter gives his thoughts on Clarence Thomas’s recent speech on progressivism and the Declaration of Independence, and the sad, predictable response by the mainstream media.
+You can find it right here: https://tkrannawitter.substack.com/p/irreconcilable-differences

 First In Freedom